★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 7) Previous “patch repairs” that didn’t solve the cause

 A lot of roof leaks are repeat offenders because someone fixed the symptom, not the cause.
+Example: sealing around a tile when the real issue is a valley detail or flashing joint.

 Signs the leak is becoming urgent